bioinformatics-ca/IDE_2021/module6/README.md

 kat filter seq -t 4 -i -o filtered --seq cleaned_1.fastq --seq2 cleaned_2.fastq ~/CourseData/IDE_data/module6/db/kat_db/human_kmers.jf
 ```

-#### Command arguments:
+The arguments for this command are:

 * `--seq --seq2` arguments to provide corresponding forward and reverse fastq reads (the cleaned reads from `fastp`)
 * `-i` whether to output sequences not found in the kmer hash, rather than those with a database hit (host sequences).
 * `-o filtered` Provide prefix for all files generated by the command.
 In our case, we will have two output files **filtered.in.R1.fastq** and **filetered.in.R2.fastq**.
 * `~/CourseData/IDE_data/module6/db/kat_db/human_kmers.jf` the human k-mer database

-If successfull you should see the following output on your screen:
+As the command is running you should see the following output on your screen:

+**Output**
 ```
 Running KAT in filter sequence mode
 -----------------------------------